tensorflow/java/README.md

 # TensorFlow for Java

-***!!!
-IMPORTANT NOTICE !!!
-This repository is UNDER CONSTRUCTION and does not yet host the code of the offical TensorFlow Java artifacts!***

-***Please refer to the [TensorFlow Java module](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/java) of the main repository for the actual code.***

 ## Welcome to the Java world of TensorFlow!

 TensorFlow can run on any JVM for building, training and running machine learning models.
 It comes with